westonrobot/docs/_sources/robot_user_guide/agilex/hunter_v2.0.rst.txt

 1. Overview
 ===========
-The Hunter2.0 mobile robot is an ackermann steering, 4-wheeled robot platform with use cases ranging from delivery to security inspection.
+The Hunter V2.0 mobile robot is an ackermann steering, 4-wheeled robot platform with use cases ranging from delivery to security inspection.

 2. Specifications
 =================